Join and receive information about new products, interesting case studies and other information to help with your new

 To see some examples of how cladding samples at Russwood have weathered over time, please have a look at our cladding gallery.

 Yes.
 SiOO:X is a patented silicon technology which is a major step forward in offering timber with a consistently weathered appearance.
 From our factory coating facility we can produce pre-coated cladding which is ready to be fixed as soon as it arrives on-site, regardless of weather conditions.
 Alternatively, for on-site brush application we supply SiOO:X in 3, 5 or 25 litre tubs as well as 250ml sample pots, all of which can be purchased through our online shop.

 Read more about SiOO:X, here.

 This depends entirely on the nail.
 The appearance of stainless steel will remain constant, whereas galvanised and copper nails will change colour over time.

 There are no absolute rules, as in both instances the requirements will vary according to external parameters.
 These parameters include, but are not limited to, the location of the project, how the cladding has been fitted and the type of coating used.
-Vacuum coated cladding (VCC) is proven to last longer than onsite painted cladding owing to the regulated consistency of the coating achieving greater than a 90 micron (dry coating) thickness - see independently commissioned test results here.
+Factory coating cladding is proven to last longer than onsite painted cladding owing to the regulated consistency of the coating achieving greater than a 90 micron (dry coating) thickness - see independently commissioned test results here.
 We would advise that monitoring of your coating is an ongoing process, and that preventative measures are taken promptly as this will prolong the life of the existing coating.

 Prices displayed on our on-line shop are all inclusive of VAT.
 The VAT element of personal quotations will be itemised.

-Lead times for delivery can vary from a matter of days for stock items, to a few weeks for custom profiles and vacuum coated cladding orders.
+Lead times for delivery can vary from a matter of days for stock items, to a few weeks for custom profiles and factory coated cladding orders.
 Please enquire about current stock levels and/or lead times before ordering to ensure your cladding arrives at the appropriate stage of your project.

 We organise our own delivery, using a hi-ab off-loading service.
 On occasion we use an approved external haulier/courier who will always require off-loading assistance at the point of delivery.
 We advise on this whilst organising delivery in each instance.